zendaemon/service-layer/readme.md

     }
 ```

-You can now add SomeService in your controller:
+You can now add SomeService in your controller through DI:
 ```php
 final class SomeController extends Controller
 {